Progress Studies for Aspiring

 Your learning will be supported by instructors who will help you develop your reasoning and research skills.
 You’ll also have the chance to engage ideas with a community of like-minded peers.

-A six-week course with daily reading, audio or video content; plus a study group with an instructor for daily online discussions and Q&A. (Coming later this summer: a free, self-guided option with content only, no discussion or instructor.)
+A semester-long evening course with twice-weekly meetings.
+Great reading, audio or video content accompany a study group with an instructor for discussions and Q&A. (Coming later: a free, self-guided option with content only, no discussion or instructor.)

 What’s the time commitment?

-About 2 hours per weekday (1 hour live with an instructor, plus about 1 hour of reading or listening to material on your own.)
+About 4 hours per week (two 1-hour sessions live with an instructor, plus about 2 hours of reading or listening to material on your own.)

 Is it only for high school students?